Start your day with oatmeal for lower diabetes risk

 Ingrained goodness

-If you’re not an oatmeal fan, that’s okay: Other whole-grain foods might help ward off type 2 diabetes, too.
+If you’re not an oatmeal fan, that’s okay: Other whole-grain foods might help reduce the risk of type 2 diabetes, too.

 The BMJ study found that people who ate one or more servings per day of whole grains like dark bread, brown rice, or bran were 29 percent less likely to develop type 2 diabetes, compared to those who ate less than one serving per month.

-But more than that was not necessarily better, so don’t feel like you have to crowd other healthy foods (like fruits, vegetables, and lean proteins) off you plate in favor of whole grains.
+But more than that was not necessarily better, so don’t feel like you have to leave other healthy foods (like fruits, vegetables, and lean proteins) off your plate in favor of whole grains.
 The reduction in diabetes risk seemed to level off at about two servings of whole grains per day.

 What’s the whole-grain secret?

-Not only are whole-grain foods crammed with fiber, they’re also often rich in B vitamins and a variety of minerals, including selenium, magnesium, potassium, phosphorous, manganese, iron, and zinc.
+Not only are whole-grain foods crammed with fiber, they’re often rich in B vitamins and a variety of minerals, including selenium, magnesium, potassium, phosphorous, manganese, iron, and zinc.
 This potent combination of nutrients helps regulate blood sugar and insulin, curb appetite, control cholesterol, and lower homocysteine, a substance strongly linked with heart disease, according to a 2022 review of research published in the Journal of Thoracic Disease.
-No wonder nutritionists have been chanting the whole-grain mantra for years.

 Article sources open article sources